shinobi5/skeletor/README.md

 ## Skeletor
-Simple Front-end boilerplate using gulp for the builds and nunjucks for the templating.
+Simple Front-end boilerplate using gulp for build tasks and nunjucks for the templating.

 ### Setup